mkl31n/GroupAdamMike/WeeklyJournal.md

 CREATE USER 'administrator'@'localhost' IDENTIFIED BY 'admin'; <br />
 GRANT SELECT ON fortune.* TO 'administrator'@'localhost'; <br />
 GRANT INSERT ON fortune.* TO 'administrator'@'localhost'; <br />

+### 11/20 - Update
+Completed jsp and servlets for project.
+I had a lot of issues with the configuration.
+Tomcat needed the JSTL jar placed in the lib directory.
+I fought the hibernate file locations for the web app forever.
+Also had a hard time figuring out how to add the frameworks into intellij and not screw up the git version control.
+Bottomline, I spent way more time on this than I thought I would have.